Medical law: Administrative law

-Health professional's fitness to practise is regulated by medical licensing.
+A Health professional's fitness to practise is regulated by medical licensing.
 If concerns are raised regarding a health professional the licensing body may choose to suspend or reject their license.

 Education to work in medical law

 A career in Medical Law usually requires a bachelor's degree in bioethics, government, healthcare management or policy, public or global health, or (outside the US) law.